WiktorB2004/Super_tictactoe_SDL/README.md

 The documentation will be available inside /docs folder

 - - - -
-Thank you for exploring this project, and I hope it demonstrates our dedication to the craft of software development and commitment to delivering high-quality solutions.
+Thank you for exploring this project, and we hope it demonstrates our dedication to the craft of software development and commitment to delivering high-quality solutions.
 If you have any questions or would like to collaborate with us, please feel free to get in touch.